tardis-sn/tardis/docs/physics/plasma/nlte.rst

     \right)

-with the additional constrained that all the level number populations need to add up to the current ion population $N$ we change this to
+with the additional constraint that all the level number populations need to add up to the current ion population :math:`N`, we change this to

 .. math::